aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 pdfDoc.Save("output.pdf");
 ```

-## Use GoToRemoteAction and XYZExplicitDestination to create a hyperlink to another PDF file, inheriting the current document's zoom level?
+## How to use GoToRemoteAction and XYZExplicitDestination to create a hyperlink to another PDF file, inheriting the current document's zoom level?
 To create a hyperlink to another PDF file that preserves the current zoom level:
 - Use `GoToRemoteAction` for linking to an external PDF.
 - Apply `XYZExplicitDestination` to inherit the zoom level from the current document.